 Choice IRA vs. Rocket Dollar

 With RocketDollar you must first set up an LLC.
 Your IRA LLC then holds your assets.

-The benefit of this arrangement is that you can invest in anything on any platform (as long as the IRS doesn’t outlaw it).
-That opens up the option to have alternatives like private equity deals and commodities like timber, as there’s surprisingly very little the IRS says you can’t invest in.
+The benefit of this arrangement is that you can invest in anything on any platform (as long as the IRS doesn’t prohibit it).
+That opens up the option to have alternatives such as private equity deals and commodities like timber, as there’s surprisingly very little the IRS restricts you from holding in an IRA.